 "[Pre-Facebook Instagram] was like a party where everybody is getting rich.
 And then the party ended and there's a hangover the next morning.
 Like, Oh man, what now?
 Where's the growth? "

 Growth means that more people have control over what comes out.
 I mostly try not to get in the way now.
 Because whatever I do, I like to really do it from beginning to end—kind of control freak with whatever I want to make.
 It's good and bad.
 I’ll have this idea for a concept and I’ll want to build it myself.
 You know, I want to make the website.
 I want to make the emails.
 I want to write the copy.
 I want to edit the photos.
 I want to put the graphic design text on it myself.
 It's good to get you there, but then it keeps you there.
 So, yeah.
-Part of that exercise was like, letting go.
+Part of that exercise was learning to let go.

 What we can expect from Wildist, compared to the content that came out of Strohl Works?